ReportsEPM Buyer's Guide

 Ask honestly:

-If you don't have people who can think in terms of data models, dependency graphs, and calc chains, a highly flexible engine like Pigment or a deeply configurable platform like OneStream may require more partner reliance.
-This is not a bad thing—it just needs to be explicit.
+If you do not have people who can think in terms of data models, dependency graphs, and calc chains, a highly flexible engine like Pigment or a deeply configurable platform like OneStream may require more partner reliance.
+This is not a bad thingit just needs to be explicit.

 Design the rules of the game before you invite anyone to play.